ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 [^int-literals]: Pedantic note: I'm pretending here that integer literals have type `Int`, not type `Num a => a`.

-In Racket, as far as I know there's no partial application.
+In Racket, as far as I know there's no implicit partial application.
 A function that takes two arguments is different from a function that takes one argument and returns a function that takes one argument.
 So under PVAP, to choose between the two interpretations, you'd need something like:

 ```racket
 (map (λ (a b) (λ (c) (+ a b c))) '(1 2) '(3 4)) ; [Int -> Int]
 (λ (cs) (map (λ (a b c) (+ a b c)) '(1 2) '(3 4) cs)) ; [Int] -> [Int]
 ```

 The Zip Calculus preserves partial application for fixed-arity functions, but not variadic ones.
 (More precisely, it has partial application for functions but not for variadic tuples.)
-The two interpretations would be written as
+The two interpretations would be written along the lines of

 ```haskell
 nZipWith (\(a, b) c -> a + b + c) ([1,2], [3,4]) -- [Int -> Int]